 Very committed, somewhat committed, not committed at this time

-Has an internal assessment been completed?
+Has an internal assessment to assess capacity to implement an anchor mission and strategies been completed?
 Yes, No, Don’t know

 If no or don’t know, Are there resources (people, time and/or money) available for an internal needs/resource assessment?

-Does your institution/organization know what impacts/outcomes are targeted for achievement by neighborhood groups or community-based organizations?
+Does your institution/organization know what impacts/outcomes are targeted for achievement by local neighborhood groups or community-based organizations?

 Yes, Somewhat, No, Don’t know